Forensic engineering: Organizations

-The National Academy of Forensic Engineers (NAFE) was founded in 1982 by Marvin M. Specter, P.E., L.S., Paul E. Pritzker, P.E., and William A. Cox Jr., P.E. to identify and bring together professional engineers having qualifications and expertise as practicing forensic engineers to further their continuing education and promote high standards of professional ethics and excellence of practice.
+The National Academy of Forensic Engineers (NAFE) was founded in 1982 by Marvin M. Specter, P.E., L.S.; Paul E. Pritzker, P.E., and William A. Cox Jr., P.E. to identify and bring together professional engineers having qualifications and expertise as practicing forensic engineers to further their continuing education and promote high standards of professional ethics and excellence of practice.
 It seeks to improve the practice, elevate the standards, and advance the cause of forensic engineering.
-Full membership in the Academy is limited to Registered Professional Engineers who are also members of the National Society of Professional Engineers (NSPE).
+Full membership in the academy is limited to Registered Professional Engineers who are also members of the National Society of Professional Engineers (NSPE).
 They must also be members in an acceptable grade of a recognized major technical engineering society.
 NAFE also offers Affiliate grades of membership to those who do not yet qualify for Member grade.
+Full members are board-certified through the Council of Engineering and Scientific Specialty Boards and earn the title "Diplomate of Forensic Engineering", or "DFE".
+This is typically used after their designation as Profesional Engineer.

 Examples

 The broken fuel pipe shown at left caused a serious accident when diesel fuel poured out from a van onto the road.
 A following car skidded and the driver was seriously injured when she collided with an oncoming lorry.
-Scanning electron microscopy or SEM showed that the nylon connector had fractured by stress corrosion cracking (SCC) due to a small leak of battery acid.
+Scanning electron microscopy (SEM) showed that the nylon connector had fractured by stress corrosion cracking (SCC) due to a small leak of battery acid.
 Nylon is susceptible to hydrolysis when in contact with sulfuric acid, and only a small leak of acid would have sufficed to start a brittle crack in the injection moulded nylon 6,6 connector by SCC.
 The crack took about 7 days to grow across the diameter of the tube.
 The fracture surface showed a mainly brittle surface with striations indicating progressive growth of the crack across the diameter of the pipe.
 Once the crack had penetrated the inner bore, fuel started leaking onto the road.

 The nylon 6,6 had been attacked by the following reaction, which was catalyzed by the acid:

 Diesel fuel is especially hazardous on road surfaces because it forms a thin, oily film that cannot be easily seen by drivers.
 It is much like black ice in its slipperiness, so skids are common when diesel leaks occur.
 The insurers of the van driver admitted liability and the injured driver was compensated.